Software-enthusiast1/3dEngine/README.md

 # then open http://localhost:8000 in your browser
 ```

-The engine uses a software renderer on a 2D canvas (filled triangles, back-face culling and simple lighting).
+The engine uses a software renderer on a 2D canvas (filled triangles, back-face culling and simple lighting) made from scratch.
+The seed based terrain generator uses perlin noise, is also made from scratch

-# 3dEngine
-A triangle-based 3D engine built from scratch
+Please tell me how I can fix the terrain generaton because it likes to sometimes generate sharp ledges.